-If Darjeeling tea and Kanchenjunga were giving you the high, then consider Darjeeling tea coupled with Kanchenjunga, tranquil serenity and the tangy- sweet burst of oranges — enough to kickstart your holiday plans?
+If Darjeeling tea and Kanchenjunga were giving you the high, then consider Darjeeling tea coupled with Kanchenjunga, tranquil serenity and the tangy, sweet burst of oranges.

-A secluded village tucked in the hills of Darjeeling district in north Bengal dotted with rows of orange trees.
+Rodhighar Homestay is in a secluded village tucked in the hills of Darjeeling district in West Bengal.
 You’ll be in the charming Himalayan hillside towns of Mirik, Sittong and Sukna relishing pulpy, sweet oranges that grow in clusters around these places.
 The places are not thronged by the usual touristy crowds and hotels are absent.
 Instead, you will stay in the homes of local people (think charming wooden cottages) and enjoy their hospitality and food.